 Lastly, the Court rejected the Petitioner’s arguments that it be allowed to substitute Microsoft as a party pursuant to the relation-back doctrine in Code of Civil Procedure section 474.
 The Court found that Petitioner knew or should have known that Microsoft was the project applicant based on the City’s posting of the second NOD.

-A petition for review has been filed with the California Supreme Court.
-The Supreme Court is likely to decide as early as May 2021 whether to hear the case.
+A petition for review was filed with the California Supreme Court.
+The Supreme Court declined to hear the case on May 26, 2021.